Saturday, December 29, 2012

 The Wise Men - Teach Us About Worship

-We do know one thing: if the story of the Wise Men is in the Bible, it is of extreme importance.
-And even though there is limited information, there is a lot we can learn from them - in this case, worship.
-That's good because it seems today, many don't even know what worship is.
-So here are four observations from the story of the Wise Men that can help us to become better worshipers.
+there is a lot we can learn from their example - in this case, Worship.
+Below are 3 lessons from the story of the Wise Men that can help us to become better worshipers.

 CONCLUSIONS